ckeditor/ckeditor4-docs/guides/dev/features/format/README.md

 ## Enabling All Block-Level Text Formats

-By default, some of these formats are not included in the Standard preset due to the CKEDITOR.config.format_tags settings available in the `config.js` file, but you can easily enable them by using one of the following solutions.
+By default, some of these formats are not included in the Standard preset due to the {@linkapi CKEDITOR.config.format_tags CKEDITOR.config.format_tags} settings available in the `config.js` file, but you can easily enable them by using one of the following solutions.
 The same procedure also applies to limiting the number of text format options available in the editor.

 ### Enable All Block-Level Text Format Globally